About Rabbi Tokayer

 After his ordination as a rabbi, Marvin Tokayer served as United States Air Force Chaplain in Japan.
 Upon discharge he returned to Tokyo to serve for eight years as the rabbi for the Jewish Community of Japan.
 He wrote 20 books in Japanese, including several bestsellers; discovered literally the last of the Chinese Jews; located a long-lost Jewish cemetery in Nagasaki; contributed to the Encyclopedia Judaica; acted as a bridge for many travelers between East and West; served the needs of his congregation; and became spellbound by the threads of a story which he began piecing together.
 His investigation of the facts took him throughout Asia, to Israel and Washington D.C. as he searched for documents and tracked down the people, both Jewish and Japanese, who had taken part in the rescue of Jews from the Holocaust.

-He and his wife are the parents of four children and grandparents of thirteen.
+He and his wife are the parents of four children and grandparents of fifteen.

 Rabbi Tokayer is now in high demand for his dynamic presentations, scholarship, and annual tours of Jewish Asia.